Pros & Cons of Online and Mobile Banking

 ATM Access

-Most online banks will be part of an online network of ATMs, such as MoneyPass or Allpoint.
-There is generally no fee to use the ATMs, and customers can locate them online.
-If they do not use an ATM network, they will typically offer to refund ATM fees up to a certain number of withdrawals.
+Most online banks are part of an online network of ATMs, such as MoneyPass or Allpoint.
+What’s more, there is generally no fee for using these ATMs.
+If the financial institution doesn’t partner with an ATM network, they will typically offer to refund ATM fees up to a certain number of withdrawals.

 Get up to $300 when you bank with SoFi.